Aklp42/maadaa-FaEco-Dataset/README.md

 # Updates

-## June 14 Update:
+## June 2023 Update:

-We are thrilled to announce the release of "Fashion & E-Commerce Open Dataset v1.0" as a part of our ongoing Fashion & e-Commerce Datasets project.
+We are thrilled to announce the release of "Fashion & E-Commerce Open Dataset v1.0" as a part of our "Fashion & e-Commerce Standard Datasets Lite".
 This newly introduced dataset comprises over 30,000 images with a multitude of scenarios and corresponding annotations.
 Stay tuned for more updates!

 # Website